ecwws/fluent-plugin-elasticsearch-timestamp-check/README.md

 * If *@timestamp* field already exists, it will ensure the format is correct by parse and convert to format '%Y-%m-%dT%H:%M:%S%z'.

-* If a field named *timestamp* exists, it will parse that field and conver it to format '%Y-%m-%dT%H:%M:%S%z' then store it in *@timestamp* field.
+* If a field named *timestamp* or *time* or *syslog_timestamp* exists, it will parse that field and conver it to format '%Y-%m-%dT%H:%M:%S%z' then store it in *@timestamp* field.

-* If neither of the above field exists, it will insert current time in '%Y-%m-%dT%H:%M:%S%z' format as the *@timestamp* field.
+* If none of the above field exists, it will insert current time in '%Y-%m-%dT%H:%M:%S%z' format as the *@timestamp* field.

 ## Usage